openebs/openebs/k8s/upgrades/1.0.0-1.1.0/README.md

 ## Step 1: Prerequisites

-**Note: It is mandatory to make sure to that all OpenEBS control plane and data plane components are running with version 1.0.0 before the upgrade.**
+**Note: It is mandatory to make sure to that all OpenEBS control plane and data plane components are running with expected version before the upgrade.
+- For upgrading to 1.1.0, the previous version should be 1.0.0
+- For upgrading to 1.2.0, the previous version should be 1.0.0 or 1.1.0**

 **Note: All steps described in this document need to be performed from a machine that has access to Kubernetes master**